s-victor/TinyPedal/docs/customizations.md

     show_class
 Show vehicle class categories.
 Class name & color are fully customizable, by editing `classes.json`.

-First, find full class name of a vehicle, this can be done by looking at class section of a mod's VEH file in MAS; or, increase `bar_class_name_width` value to reveal full class name.
+First, find full class name of a vehicle, this can be done by a few ways:
+* Looking at laptime data file located in `deltabest` folder, see `README.txt` in `deltabest` folder.
+* Looking at class section of a mod's VEH file in MAS
+* Increase `bar_class_name_width` value to reveal full class name.

 Then, replace `WriteMatchedNameHere` with the found class name, and change `ReplaceClassNameHere` text to a desired class short name (better keep name less than 4 chars).